 Being pregnant is confusing & stressful!
 What is okay to use?
 What can’t you put on your face?
+Read more in about my pregnancy skin care in this blog post.

 Here is an easy rule of thumb to ensure that you can maintain your skincare during your pregnancy whilst ensuring your baby is safe and sound: